anhinga/julia-notebooks/flux-may-2021/animation-of-may-23-run/README.md

 two very similar images visually is to display them rapidly one after another, then changes should be visible, even when they are not visible side-by-side; I have not detected any differences between these two images using this method).

+---

+File `learning-may-23_step6_fps1_colored.gif` - a colorized version of the same animation in false colors (light purple - delta color above the original image, the lighter the further above, dark green - delta color below the original image, the darker, the further below).